privacybydesign/irma-documentation/yivi-docs/blog/2026-08-31-post-quantum-eudi-gap/index.md

 >
 > *ECCG Agreed Cryptographic Mechanisms v2.0, section 1.4*

-The rule, in short, is that a lattice-based mechanism "shouldn't be used in a standalone way", but combined with a classical one, so that an attacker has to break both.
-For signatures this means carrying two signatures and accepting only if both verify.
+For signatures the rule means carrying two signatures and accepting only if both verify.
 For key agreement it means combining a post-quantum KEM with a classical one through a key combiner.

 Now look at where the OpenID4VC stack actually keeps its cryptography.